Remote Learning: Frequently Asked Questions for USask College of Agriculture and Bioresources Undergraduate Students

 Will I learn everything that I need to in an online class?

-Our faculty and instructors are dedicated to making sure that you will have an excellent experience in our AgBio classes.
-Departments are coming up with creative strategies to deliver hands-on, experiential learning opportunities for lectures, labs, and field experiences.
+Our faculty and instructors are dedicated to making sure that you will have an excellent experience in our AgBio classes, and they've learned a lot from their experiences delivering classes online this fall.
+Your feedback has helped departments to come up with creative strategies to deliver hands-on, experiential learning opportunities for lectures, labs, and field experiences.
 Agros are resourceful and creative under pressure, and your professors are no exception!

 What will my remote courses look like?

-Faculty and instructors have been working all spring and summer to develop courses that can be delivered online.
+Faculty and instructors have been working hard to transition their courses to online delivery.
 Some will continue to use Blackboard as the online home for their courses, while others will be using Canvas, a new learning management system being introduced by USask.
 There will likely be a mix of pre-recorded videos and scheduled online discussions and activities, which will vary for each course.
-Your instructors will be providing you with more information about how each class will operate closer to September.
+Your instructors will be providing you with more information about how each class will operate closer to January.
 If you have any questions in the meantime, we encourage you to reach out to your instructors personally.

 What is the difference between synchronous and asynchronous classes?